heymaia-io/local-wp-environment/README.md

 - Custom WordPress configuration for development
 - Easy plugin mounting and management
 - Local data storage (not tracked in Git)
+- **Dual user setup:** Automatic creation of Admin and Editor users for role-based testing

 ## Quick Start